 This article is one of two in a package.
 The other is “Economic Hardship Drives Child Marriage.”

 CAIRO—Child marriage, a practice still relatively common in Egypt, blocks women from getting education and results from ignorance, poverty and social traditions, research has found.

-Since 2008, Egyptian law has stated girls cannot legally marry under 18.
+Since 2008, Egyptian law has stated that girls cannot legally marry under the age of 18.
 But in the international arena, Egypt’s intentions were unclear until recently.
 The government had submitted an objection to an article in the African Charter on the Rights and Welfare of the Child that set 18 as the minimum legal age for marriage.
 In February, that reservation was withdrawn, Human Rights Watch reported.

 To enforce the law, the government bans registration of marriages among couples under the legal age.
 “Nevertheless, child marriage remains endemic in rural areas, where families frequently accept a sort of unregistered marriage contract until the girl reaches 18,” Human Rights Watch said.
 In fact, a study by UNICEF and Egypt’s Social Solidarity Ministry in 2010 found that 11 percent of marriages that year involved girls under the legal age.

 Child marriage is common in areas with strong tribal traditions such as the Sinai Peninsula, which is home to about a dozen Bedouin tribes, and in rural areas of southern Egypt including Sohag and Fayoum, El-Khatib said.
 Early marriage can also be found in big cities, including in the country’s capital.

 One survey found that 17 percent of married Egyptian women were married before they were 18.
 That figure came from a study of 4,000 Egyptian women between the ages of 10 and 29 conducted in 2013 by researchers at the American University in Cairo’s Social Research Center.
 Of the total number of married Egyptian women, 4.6 percent got married when they were younger than 16.